 Common foods high in calcium

-Cow’s milk and dairy are the main dietary sources of calcium for people who follow the standard Western diet.
+Cow’s milk and cheese are the main dietary sources of calcium for people who follow the standard Western diet.
 Fish and eggs are other animal-derived foods with decent amounts of calcium.

 We can get high amounts of calcium from plant-based sources as well.
 Beans, seeds, nuts, whole grains, dried fruits (e.g. raisins), and certain vegetables, such as kale, spinach, cabbage, and broccoli, can help us meet our daily needs.